1 Comment

 In short, an MBSR course will allow you to become familiar with the workings of your mind, and get in touch with a different way of knowing yourself and the world.
 This can lead to having greater freedom to choose the life you want to live.
 I chose the name “Connecting Mindfully” for my counselling service.
 It took me quite a while to settle on this name, but it really works for me.
 I think this is because it captures two things that are important to me, particularly when it comes to working with individual clients, couples or groups.
 Any good Counsellor or Psychotherapist will tell you that the relationship between client and counsellor is a key part of the counselling process.
 We can call it the Therapeutic Relationship or the Therapeutic Alliance, but essentially we are talking about building and maintaining a connection between client and counsellor.
 Connecting then is a process or activity that starts right from the first session and must be continually held in importance throughout the counselling process, whether it’s a few sessions or many.
 So that takes care of the ‘Connecting’ part of the name, but what about the ‘Mindfully’ part?

 Over the last number of years, I have become increasingly interested in mindfulness.
 Throughout various trainings and experiences, I have come to see that mindfulness holds much in the way of helping to bring about many benefits in the areas of health and wellbeing.
 Being mindful is something that I practice bringing to all aspects of my own life, and this includes how I practice as a Counsellor / Psychotherapist.
 Of course, mindfulness is just one aspect of my practice and I am always mindful that each client is unique with their own needs, and this informs what therapy approach or mix of approaches that we might work with.
 That said, one of the things about being mindful is that it can bring awareness, which is really useful for connecting with people.
-Hopefully that gives a brief idea of where I’m coming from with Connecting Mindfully.
-I am sometimes asked about the terms used in my profession.
-People say "what is the difference between 'counselling' and 'psychotherapy'?"
-Well, there are differing views on this.
-Some would say that actually there is no difference, while others argue that one is not the same as the other.
-The Irish Association of Counselling & Psychotherapy (IACP), which is the governing body that I belong to, recently presented a position paper.
-In it they state that there is no difference between the two terms.
-Generally, the words counselling and psychotherapy are used interchangingly.
-Some suggest that the number of sessions determine whether it is counselling or psychotherapy.
-I think that what is important is that a client who has chosen to come for sessions, is met with a professionally trained Counsellor / Psychotherapist who has the skills and experience to provide whatever is appropriate to the needs of the client at any time.
-In my view, a key consideration is the connection between both parties, and this trumps whether I am called a counsellor or psychotherapist.
+Hopefully that gives a brief idea of where I’m coming from with Connecting Mindfully. |

 Details